CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 ### 1. Bias Correction
 - **`Bias_Correction.m`**
   - **Description**: This script applies bias correction to rainfall data using quantile mapping.
-The method adjusts the hourly rainfall gauge data to match the basin-average values derived from the Analysis of Record for Calibration (AORC) data.
+The method adjusts the hourly rainfall gauge data to match the basin-average values derived from the Analysis of Record for Calibration (AORC) data.-
-*Input:
+-*Input:
 Pr_Measured.mat:- [date-time, hourly precepitation] Pr_AORC.mat:- [date-time, hourly precepitation]
 output:
-Bias Corrected MS at “location”_With_AORC_of_GC.mat:- [date-time, hourly precepitation]*
+Bias Corrected MS at “location”_With_AORC_of_GC.mat:- [date-time, hourly precepitation]*-

 ### 2. Data Checking